There are now 3 possible online modes for units:

 The goal of this unit is to develop an understanding of spatial data and spatial analysis; develop spatial problem-solving abilities; acquire knowledge and skills in GIS across a broad set of applications.
 Lectures cover fundamentals in the spatial representation of real-world objects, map projections, cartography, data development, and spatial analytic techniques.
 Laboratories follow lecture/discussions to optimize learning.

-- Indicative assessments in this unit are as follows: (1) laboratory-based exercises; (2) reading questions; and (3) final project report.
+- Indicative assessments in this unit are as follows: (1) short report; (2) full report; and (3) quiz questions.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit GEOG2201 Geographic Information Systems (ID 1384)

 - The total workload for the unit is 150 hours.
 This includes podcasts for viewing and reading to be undertaken prior to attending one compulsory 3-hour workshop per week where students will be contributing to interactive discussions together with practical lab work using GIS software.
 Completion of the practical workshop labs is necessary to enable skills for completing written unit assessment.
 Independent learning is required throughout the unit.

 - This unit is delivered twice in two different teaching periods.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.